clickbar/laravel-magellan/README.md

 ```

 ### Autocast for bbox or geometries
-In the previous section we used some postgis functions.
+In the previous section we used some PostGIS functions.
 In the first examples, the return types only consist out of scalar values.
 But in the more complex example we received a geometry as return value.

 Since "hull" is not present in our `$postgisColumns` array, we might intentionally add a cast to the query: